 Once a country has decided to increase their government spending, the million-dollar question is where to allocate that spending.
 The general aim is to stimulate economic growth, so the spending must go towards programs and projects that allow for potential growth.
-An obvious investment would be an education reform because an improvement in students' academic performance results in increased skills and productivity as well as labour force participation (Fournier & Johansson, 2016).
+An obvious investment would be education reform because an improvement in students' academic performance results in increased skills and productivity, as well as labour force participation (Fournier & Johansson, 2016).
 If the reform targeted secondary school completion it would have the added benefit of reducing education inequality and possibly income equality (Fournier & Johansson, 2016).
-Another avenue is public investment, specifically in the health sector and research and development, as a one percent increase would increase the long-term GDP level by five percent (Fournier, 2016).
+Another avenue is public investment, specifically in the health sector and research and development, as a 1.0 percent increase would increase the long-term GDP level by 5.0 percent (Fournier, 2016).
 This is because public investment can boost productivity in an economy.
-A similar thought is to increase capital expenditures, as every 1% of GDP spent on it has a significant positive impact on annual real growth by slightly more than 0.1% four developing nations with ineffective governments (Butkiewicz & Yanikkaya, 2011).
+A similar thought is to increase capital expenditures, as every 1.0% of GDP spent on it has a significant positive impact on annual real growth by slightly more than 0.1% for developing nations with ineffective governments (Butkiewicz & Yanikkaya, 2011).
 Butkiewicz and Yanikkaya specify that an ineffective government is weak, corrupt, and may have large expenditures that are unproductive for the economy.
 A capital expenditure, such as road construction, can have very different impacts depending on the effectiveness of a government.

 The Bahamas is no stranger to large capital investments, namely the highway that connects all parts of the island of New Providence.
-The Bahamas' public foreign debt increased by 110 million dollars in December of 2008 in the height of a global recession to fund various capital investments including the New Providence Roads Project.11 This project was meant to improve the infrastructure of the country to instigate more economic growth.12 GDP growth fell by over 2 percent in 2008 and continued to fall by 4 percent in 2009 as the global recession worsened but finally strengthened in 2010 and 2012 with a growth rate of 1.5 and 3.1 percent respectively.13 The fall is likely to attributed to the United States 2008 recession that reverberated worldwide.
-Since the construction of the roadways GDP has continued to grow, but not in a positive slope so the likelihood that there is a direct correlation between these two variables is low.
-Another possible reason as to why this project did not have a significant impact upon GDP growth is because the company contracted for the construction of the highway was an Argentinian company, despite the fact that there was a Bahamian company capable of completing the task (Public Accounts Committee, 2012).
-By not hiring local workers, the money invested in the project left the country rather than enriching the domestic economy.
-In the end, it has had a positive impact on Bahamians' daily lives and can be considered progress for infrastructural development in the country, but not enough to significantly increase the growth rate.
+The Bahamas' public foreign debt increased by \$110.0 million in December of 2008 in the height of a global recession to fund various capital investments, including the New Providence Roads Project.
+This project was meant to improve the infrastructure of the country to instigate more economic growth.
+GDP growth fell by over 2.0 percent in 2008 and continued to fall by 4.0 percent in 2009, as the global recession worsened, but finally strengthened in 2010 and 2012 with growth rates of 1.5 and 3.1 percent, respectively.
+The